-Stage 7: Public Sector Equality Duty

-- 10. How do your proposals meet the Public Sector Equality Duty (PSED) to: - 1.
-Eliminate unlawful discrimination, harassment and victimisation and other conduct prohibited by the Equality Act 2010 - 2.
-Advance equality of opportunity between people from different groups 3.
-Foster good relations between people from different groups culture, race etc Stage 8: Recommendation 11.
+Stage 7: Public Sector Equality Duty This is a universal service and we are confident that all new 10.
+How do your proposals meet the Public Sector Equality Duty born children are being seen by a health visitor within 30 days (PSED) to: of birth with only very few exceptions e.g. they are still in the 1.
+Eliminate unlawful discrimination, harassment and victimisation Special Care Baby Unit.
+After this point performance for the and other conduct prohibited by the Equality Act 2010 checks when the child is older is worse and we currently do 2.
+Advance equality of opportunity between people from different not know if any groups are affected by this.
+It is our aim to groups improve performance so that as many children as possible are 3.
+Foster good relations between people from different groups seen and that no particular groups are left behind.
+Stage 8: Recommendation 11.
 Which of the following statements best describes the outcome of your EqIA (✓ tick one box only) Outcome 1 - No change required: the EqIA has not identified any potential for unlawful conduct or disproportionate impact and all opportunities to advance equality of opportunity are being addressed.
-Outcome 2 - Minor Impact: Minor adjustments to remove / mitigate adverse impact or advance equality of opportunity have been identified by the EqIA and these are included in the Action Plan to be addressed.
+Outcome 2 - Minor Impact: Minor adjustments to remove / mitigate adverse impact or advance equality of opportunity have been identified by the EgIA and these are included in the Action Plan to be addressed.
 Outcome 3 - Major Impact: Continue with proposals despite having identified potential for adverse impact or missed opportunities to advance equality of opportunity.
 In this case, the justification needs to be included in the EqIA and should be in line with the PSED to have 'due regard'.
 In some cases, compelling reasons will be needed.
 You should also consider whether there are sufficient plans to reduce the adverse impact and/or plans to monitor the impact.
 (Explain this in Q12 below) 12.
-If your EqIA is assessed as outcome 3 explain your justification with full reasoning to continue with your proposals.
+If your EqIA is assessed as outcome 3 explain your proposals.